ktro2828/mmros/docs/projects/TEMPLATE.md

 # New Project

-For the details of the model configuration and results, please refer to [here]<RINK-TO-OPNEMMLAB-PROJECT>.
+For the details of the model configuration and results, please refer to [here]<LINK-TO-OpenMMLab-PROJECT>.

 ## ONNX Models